Bio-Sketch

 LOH Chin Ee

-Loh Chin Ee is Associate Professor and Deputy Head (Research) at the English Language and Literature Academic Group at the National Institute of Education.
+Loh Chin Ee is Associate Professor at the English Language & Literature Academic Department and Associate Dean (Impact & Partnerships) at the Office for Research at the National Institute of Education.
 She graduated from the University of Albany, State University of New York, where she was involved with literacy research projects at the Centre on English Learning and Achievement, including the National Study of Writing Instruction with Arthur Applebee and Judith Langer.

 Formerly a secondary school teacher, she has taught at Raffles Girls’ Secondary School, Anglo-Chinese School (Independent) and Yishun Town Secondary School.
 She currently teaches pre-service, inservice and postgraduate courses on literature education, reading and school libraries at NIE.